espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Caterwaul.md

 You give a daring yowl in the face of adversity, calling your companion back from the brink of unconsciousness.

 Your ally isn't knocked out and remains at 1 Hit Point.
-Your ally's [[Wounded]] condition still increases by 1 as though they had been dying and recovered.
+Your ally's [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Wounded]] condition still increases by 1 as though they had been dying and recovered.